kannans89/graphql-learning/14.ReactIntegration/react.md

 ### Step 2 :Start hello-world-client

-Change the current folder path from terminal to hello-world-client and type `npm start` to launch the project.This will run a development server at port 3000 and will automatically open the browser and load the index page
+Change the current folder path in the terminal to hello-world-client.
+Type `npm start` to launch the project.This will run a development server at port 3000 and will automatically open the browser and load the index page

 This is shown in the screenshot given below:
 ![1_react_launch](https://user-images.githubusercontent.com/9062443/45262323-58718800-b432-11e8-89d9-daf6ed707f98.png)

 ### Step 3 : Modify the App Component

- In the App.js inside src folder add two functions - one to load greeting message and another to load sayHello message.
+ In the App.js inside src folder add two functions - one to load greeting and and another to load sayHello messages.

-Following is `loadGreeting` function which sends  GraphQL query for greeting.
+Following is the `loadGreeting` function which sends  GraphQL query for greeting.

 ```javascript